-Figure 8: After construction of revetment (circa 2008)
+Figure 6: After construction of revetment (circa 2008)

 The state of the revetment inspected during the site visit in July 2024 is good.
+The Table Mountain Sandstone (TMS) rock shows little sign of weathering with only minor settlement over its length.
+Most of the structure is currently below the accreted beach sand level.
 The long-term stability of the revetment is dependent on the toe of the structure not being undermined, the units on the slope remaining in position and the crest not being damaged.

 The construction of the revetment could not build the toe of the structure on bedrock and relies on additional rock in front of the main slope to form a falling apron in the event of future erosion.
 The stability of the structure is therefore a function of the amount of rock placed.
-The revetment appears to be adequate for the maintenance of the integrity of the structure.
+Records (bills of quantities delivered) obtained from the owner indicate that a total of 5300 tonnes of rock was placed in the revetment over a period of approximately 7 months.
+If it is assumed that this was distributed over the 160 m of the revetment this equates to around 18 m3 of rock per metre.
+This would appear to be adequate for the maintenance of the integrity most of the structure.